mikepan/GameEngineBook/text/04-Animation.md

 A lot of the basic actions of a game can be expressed as moving animation cycles: to walk, to run, to spin, to fly, to roll, and to swim.
 You may have noticed that all these example actions express the idea of movement in space as well.
 However, an animation cycle does not have any influence in the displacement of the animated object.
 Rather, you get the final animation look and feel through a combination of external motion control (for example, a Motion Actuator) and playback of an animation cycle.
 Indeed, if you play back only the animation action alone, you will see that it looks more like a treadmill exercise.

-\*\*\* Begin Note

-Still Not Convinced?
+>**Still Not Convinced?**
+>

-What we are doing here is splitting the bone pose animation from the object animation.
+>What we are doing here is splitting the bone pose animation from the object animation.
 We could indeed make the character move forward by moving all the bones in that direction.
 Although this would make the object mesh display in the right place, it wouldn't move the object's center, which would result in errors for the physics computations and eventually for the display of the object itself.
 The physics bounding box is calculated around the object's center, as does the camera culling test[md]the routine that makes sure that objects outside the camera range are not rendered.

-\*\*\* End Note

 ## Still Animation Cycles <a id="Still Animation Cycles"></a>